wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 02/2024: Our paper on foundamental DNN network design is accepted by CVPR 2024.
 * 01/2024: Our paper on data augmentation for video recognition is accepted by ICLR 2024.
 * 09/2023: Our papers on adaptive optimizer design and face forgery detection are accepted by ICDM 2023.
 * 08/2023: I get Master Degree in ECE from Northeastern University!